IBAnimatable/IBAnimatable/Documentation/IBAnimatable 4.0 Migration Guide.md

 ```
 After we set `velocity` for animation `pop`, we create a side effect to pass the value to the next animation.
 In this case, which is `shake`.

-To fix those issues, we create promise-like animation APIs.
+To fix those issues, we created promise-like animation APIs.

 We can implement the same animation effect as above like